ayufan/steam-deck-tools/README.md

    on Steam Deck (or `Manage Action Set` button).
 1. In a new window click `DELETE`.
 1. Now click `B` or `DONE`.

+### 4.4.
+Fullscreen Scaling Hotkey (Steam + Up Pad Press)

+Many games in Windows will crash when attempting to start in fullscreen.
+To have a fullscreen experience on the Steam Deck, you can use this keybind in any fullscreen scaling application to provide a shortcut capable of toggling the scaling.

+Example of Scaling software: https://store.steampowered.com/app/993090/Lossless_Scaling/

+To configure the hotkey in Lossless Scaling:
+1. Launch Lossless Scaling
+1. Open "Settings"
+1. Select the "Scale hotkey"
+1. Press "Steam+DPad Up"
+1. Verify that the hotkey was set to "Ctrl + Alt + U"
+1. Close the settings dialog

 ## 5. Risks